aws-samples/ai-services-workshop/content/50_personalize/200_shutdown.md

 weight = 200
 +++

+### Using Event Engine?

+Thankfully, as part of how Event Engine accounts work, there will be no need to tear down resources, as the accounts will all be destroyed after the workshop.
+However, if you'd like an idea of what tearing down these resources looks like, follow the below instructions.

 ### Shutting Down the SageMaker Notebook Instance

 1. Open the Amazon SageMaker console and click on **Notebook instances**